sciabarra/Sparkoin/DEVEL.md

 You can edit the apps/etc/node/server.js from the outside of the container.
 After editing you need to restart, as follows.

-You can use the control script to restart:
+You can use the bitcore control script to restart it, to put in debug mode or kill if it gets stuck

-- `./restart-bitcore.sh` to restart bitcore inside the container and pick the changes
-- `./restart-bitcore.sh on` to restart bitcore and remove debug
-- `./restart-bitcore.sh off` to stop bitcore until restart
-- `./restart-bitcore.sh debug` to put bitcore in debug until another restart

-Debugger is accessible in port 5858
+When enabled, debugger is accessible in port 5858

-## MAINTENANCE

-You can then enter in the containers with the script "enter.sh <service>"